Kandru/cs2-challenges/documentation/blueprints.md

 2. Place this file in the `blueprints` folder of the Challenges-Plugin.
 3. You can create multiple files and organize them as you prefer (e.g., one file per blueprint type or plugin).

 Each blueprint file must contain at least one challenge.
 A challenge is defined by an event type (see below) and various settings.
 Each challenge needs a unique name within the same blueprint file.
-The Challenges-Plugin will automatically generate an identifier for each challenge.
+The Challenges-Plugin will automatically generate an global identifier for each challenge.

 For example:
 - Blueprint filename: `example.json`
 - Unique Challenge name: `YourUniqueChallengeName`
-- Resulting identifier: `example.YourUniqueChallengeName`
+- Resulting global identifier: `example:YourUniqueChallengeName`

-When the blueprint file is loaded into the Challenges-Plugin, it will be referenced by this identifier.
+When the blueprint file is loaded into the Challenges-Plugin, it will be referenced by this global identifier.
+The *:* is reserved within the plugin.
+Do **NOT** use it for any challenge name or blueprint filename.
+Only use it *once* to set the blueprint filename of your identifier within the *actions* and/or *dependencies* whenever you are referencing to another file.

 Each JSON file should be structured as follows and can contain multiple blueprints, each with a unique name: